-ADMINISTRATIVE TECHNOLOGY - LEGAL ASSOCIATE IN APPLIED SCIENCE
+ADMINISTRATIVE TECHNOLOGY - LEGAL ASSOCIATE OF APPLIED SCIENCE

-The Administrative Technology-Legal Program is committed to excellence in a learning environment that emphasizes procedures in a legal office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
-The increasing complexities of today's legal office have created the need for highly skilled employees who possess the knowledge and confidence necessary to handle a wide variety of administrative and legal office tasks.
-Upon completion of the Associate in Applied Science Degree in Administrative Technology-Legal option, the graduate will be able to demonstrate knowledge that is specific to the legal office and gain real-life experience through placement in a legal office internship.
+The Administrative Technology-Legal Program maintains student learning as its priority and is committed to excellence in a learning environment that emphasizes procedures in a legal office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
+The complexities of today's legal offices have created the need for highly skilled employees who possess the knowledge and confidence necessary to handle a wide variety of administrative and office tasks.
+Students have the opportunity to demonstrate knowledge specific to a legal office and gain real-life experience through placement in a legal office internship.
+Upon completion of the Associate of Applied Science Degree in Administrative Technology-Legal Program, the graduate will be able to: